mkevre/website/gitpod/docs/troubleshooting.md

 ### Will Gitpod support all the JetBrains IDE's?

 Yes, the plan is to eventually support all of the JetBrains IDE's.
+Please refer to the [Gitpod roadmap](https://www.gitpod.io/roadmap) for future updates.

+### Will Gitpod support JetBrains Fleet?

+[JetBrains Fleet](https://www.jetbrains.com/fleet/) is a next-generation IDE from JetBrains.
+The currently supported method of using JetBrains IDE's with Gitpod is on desktop via [JetBrains Gateway](docs/ides-and-editors/jetbrains-gateway), please refer to our documentation for current [IDE and editor support](docs/ides-and-editors) and the [Gitpod roadmap](https://www.gitpod.io/roadmap) for future updates.

 ### Is there a limit of IDE/editor connections to Gitpod?